balerion/ppg-instrument/hardware/Assembly Instructions/Instructions.md

 # Spark plug sensor
 The spark plug input circuit works by capacitive coupling a pigtail wire to the spark plug cable.
 The spark plug cable itself will reach pretty high negative voltages, in the 10kV range.
 This in turn causes a positive voltage spike in the pigtail wire.
 The circuit is designed with an input low pass filter, so the spike does not reach dangerous values, and right after this, a high pass filter that is more meant as a protection than a filter.
 Then, there are two diodes for input protection against overvoltages and undervoltages for a transistor, which generates a ~20us low-logic pulse every time a spark happens.

+In general, 5-6 wraps should be sufficient.
+Use the smallest number of wraps that will give a consistent reading.
+Too many wraps can cause issues with ignition and may damage the board.

 ![spark plug sensor schematic](/hardware/spark_input.pdf)

 You can make the circuit on perf board, using smd components.